mkunal0720/hangman-game/README.md

 # Hangman Game Project
 This project is a simple implementation of the classic Hangman game.
 It is developed using python programing.

-# Project Team
+# Project Team Name "Developers"
-- Projecthttps://github.com/mkunal0720/hangman-game/pulls Manager:- Jashan Singh(2310990698)
+- Project Manager:- Jashan Singh(2310990698)
 - Lead Developer:- Kunal Mittal(2310990720)
 - Lead Tester:- Jashan Singh(2310990698) & Kunal Mittal(2310990720)